 There are two key sites within the Calderwood Development that are of heritage value and kept in their current form.
-These are the existing cemetery and the Marshall Mount Heritage lot.
+These are the existing cemetery and the Marshall Mount Heritage lot, shown within Figure 11.
 Both sites have some road frontage that allows the public to interact and recognise their heritage value to the area.
 This also avoids the sites from being isolated and hidden away from the public eye.

-Figure 11: Heritage
+Figure 11: Heritage Sites

-1.2 Opportunities
+1.2 OPPORTUNITIES